William Morrow | 2019

 His psychopathy “twist” was not original and I’d love if we could just retire that trope from here on out.
 Matthew’s interactions with literally everyone, from his wife, to the woman accusing him of murder, to his evil younger brother, were written in this monotone, overly calm and sleepy voice that was not engaging or thrilling and created zero suspense.

 But those are my overly judgmental criticisms, and I can completely see how a nicer reviewer or more casual reader of thrillers would find this interesting and twisted.
-I, however, can’t really say it’s anything other than just okay, chock-full of pretty standard “twists” that have lost their lustre.
+I, however, can’t really say it’s anything other than just okay, chock-full of standard “twists” that have lost their lustre.

 I’m at the point where I think I might have to give up on Swanson because the hype was high with this one among my reader friends, and for me, it’s totally unwarranted.